-Note: Part-time study is possible for a non-Tier 4 student over a period of two years, following clarification of the curriculum split over the the two years and arrangements for appropriate supervision.
+Note: Part-time study is possible for a non-Tier 4 student.
+Part-time usually follows a standard split of the courses over two years, although there is room for flexibility.

 Evolution of Plants (10 Credits)

 Course Organiser: Zoë Goodwin